alexanderwedlund/isp-keyword-analyzer/README.md

   - Actionable Advice (AA): Specific, unambiguous instructions
   - Other Information (OI): General, ambiguous, or non-actionable content
 - Calculation of "Keyword Loss of Specificity" metrics both for individual keywords and overall
-- Support for Swedish and English language ISPs
+- Built-in support for Swedish and English language ISPs, with the ability to add more languages through configuration
 - Session management for saving and resuming analysis
 - Excel export of analysis results with detailed metrics
 - Context viewing functionality that displays surrounding sentences when analyzing keywords to improve classification accuracy
+- AI-assisted classification of sentences for faster analysis

 ## Installation